e-barr/hogwarts-houston-web-071618/README.md

 ## Project goals:

 * create an index displaying all hog tiles
+  ✅ make own tiles with Semantic
+  ✅ pull all pigs
-* render each hog name and picture in a tile
+  ✅ render each hog name and picture in a tile
-* show the hog's details upon a user's click
+  ✅ show the hog's details upon a user's click
 * allow users to sort the hogs based on name and weight and filter the hogs that are greased
+//sort: dropdown on name, weight; greased: checkbox

 * BONUS: allow users to hide hogs (not delete them, just hide them from view!)
 * BONUS: bring in pig gifs from an API